Nevada Legal Weed Is Limited: Current Supply Runs Out For Recreational Marijuana Tourists In August

 Naturally, fans of recreational marijuana and legal weed for non-medical consumption are showing their excitement on Sunday, July 2, according to NBC News, as the big news about Nevada recreational weed takes hold, and tourists are still gathering at dispensaries to celebrate.

-For many marijuana tourists, they visited Nevada specifically to celebrate the first day of legal recreational cannabis, and were returning for a second time after initial celebrations on Saturday, July 1.
+For many marijuana tourists, they visited Nevada specifically to celebrate the first day of legal recreational cannabis and were returning for a second time after initial celebrations on Saturday, July 1.

-Unfortunately, this bevy of marijuana tourists may not be around for much longer due to the fact that there are a limited number of dispensaries that have the Nevada recreational weed option, and they also have a limited supply.
+Unfortunately, this bevy of marijuana tourists may not be around for much longer because there are a limited number of dispensaries that have the Nevada recreational weed option, and they also have a limited supply.

 For example, Business Insider reported on Friday, June 29, that Nevada recreational weed tourists were beginning to appear due to a change in the law that would mean recreational marijuana was legalized for sale on July 1 without needing medical authorization.